pigoz/mplayer2/DOCS/man/en/mplayer.rst

 v4l2 (requires Linux 2.6.22+ kernel)
     Video output driver for V4L2 compliant cards with built-in hardware MPEG decoder.
-Also see the lavc video filter.
+See also the lavc video filter.

     <device>
         Explicitly choose the MPEG decoder device name to use (default: